nonafox/jwhgzs.com/README.md

 - usually be deployed on bt-panel
 - MUST runs on root user
-- you MUST disable the default action of clearing the `/tmp` directory regularly (e.g. by editing `/usr/lib/tmpfiles.d` in CentOs 7)
+- you MUST ensure the `/tmp/nitro` directory is NOT affected (e.g. by adding a file with the content `x /tmp/nitro` in `/usr/lib/tmpfiles.d` on CentOS 7), or you will get `503` which is a confusing error